This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - A viral infection, such as the flu

-- Other infections, such as pneumonia or tuberculosis
+- A bacterial infection, such as pneumonia or tuberculosis (TB)

-- Autoimmune diseases, such as rheumatoid arthritis or lupus
+- An autoimmune disease, such as rheumatoid arthritis or lupus

 What are the signs and symptoms of pleurisy?

 - Pain that gets worse when you cough, sneeze, or take a breath in

 How is pleurisy diagnosed?